Canadian Census of Agriculture: Overview

-As mandated by the Statistics Act, Statistics Canada carries out a Census of Agriculture every five years.
-For this purpose, Statistics Canada surveys every agricultural operation and agricultural operator in Canada to construct a detailed, local understanding of demographics, commodities, operation structure, technology spread, and other notable aspects of agricultural data.
+A Census of Agriculture is mandated by the Statistics Act to be completed every five years.
+As such, Statistics Canada surveys every agricultural operation and agricultural operator in Canada.

-Like the United States Census of Agriculture, farm operators are obligated to respond to the census.
-Unlike the Census of Agriculture, there is no minimum amount of agricultural operation income produced and sold for an agricultural operation to be considered.
+For the purpose of the 2021 CEAG, an agricultural operator was defined as "a person responsible for the management and/or financial decisions made in the production of agricultural commodities," while agricultural operation was defined as "a farm or agricultural holding that produces agricultural products and reports revenues or expenses for tax purposes to the Canada Revenue Agency."
+These definitions were updated for 2021 collection.

 The Census of Agriculture is conducted concurrently with the larger Census of Population.
 Doing so allows for savings within the administrative costs, as well as for a direct linkage with the socio-demographic results present in the Census of Population, which is used to further inform the results of the Census of Agriculture.
 This linkage has been running since 1971.

-The latest Census of Agriculture in Canada was conducted in May 2016.
+The most recent Census of Agriculture in Canada was conducted in May 2021.

 History

-Following after the designation of the national census in the Constitution Act of 1867, the first Census of Agriculture was conducted in Manitoba in 1896, with Alberta and Saskatchewan being added in 1901.
+Following after the designation of the national census in the Constitution Act, 1867, the first Census of Agriculture was conducted in Manitoba in 1896, with Alberta and Saskatchewan being added in 1901.
 In 1956 the Census of Agriculture was expanded to the rest of Canada, and at the same time would begin to be conducted concurrently to the Census of Population.

 Like the Census of Population, the Census of Agriculture shifted from the responsibility of the Ministry of Agriculture to the Ministry of Trade and Commerce in 1912, and finally to the Dominion Bureau of Statistics (presently Statistics Canada) in 1918.